-The curriculum for the PsyD clinical program is designed to provide advanced doctoral students with the opportunity to complete coursework in an area of interest or to take electives to enhance the required course offerings.
+The curriculum for the PsyD clinical program is designed to provide advanced doctoral students the opportunity to complete coursework in an area of interest or to take electives to enhance the required course offerings.
 This study option provides an entry to specialization which can continue at the post-doctoral level.
-Normally, two to four courses will be offered during the academic year from each of the following emphases.
+Normally, two to four courses will be offered during the academic year from each of the following emphasis areas.

 - Theories of personality